USS Princeton (1843): 1844 Peacemaker accident

-President Tyler hosted a public reception for Stockton in the White House on February 27, 1844.
-On February 28, USS Princeton departed Alexandria, Virginia, on a demonstration cruise down the Potomac with Tyler, members of his cabinet, former First Lady Dolley Madison, Senators Thomas Hart Benton of Missouri, Nathaniel P. Tallmadge of New York, William Cabell Rives of Virginia, Samuel S. Phelps of Vermont, Spencer Jarnagin of Tennessee, Edward A. Hannegan of Indiana, and about 400 guests.
+President Tyler hosted a public reception for Stockton in the White House on 27 February 1844.
+On 28 February, Princeton departed Alexandria, Virginia, on a demonstration cruise down the Potomac with Tyler, members of his cabinet, former First Lady Dolley Madison, Senators Thomas Hart Benton of Missouri, Nathaniel P. Tallmadge of New York, William Cabell Rives of Virginia, Samuel S. Phelps of Vermont, Spencer Jarnagin of Tennessee, Edward A. Hannegan of Indiana, and about 400 guests.
 Captain Stockton decided to fire the larger of the ship's two long guns, Peacemaker, to impress his guests.
 Peacemaker was fired three times on the trip downriver and was loaded to fire a salute to George Washington as the ship passed Mount Vernon on the return trip.
 The guests aboard viewed the first set of firings and then retired below decks for lunch and refreshments.

 Secretary Gilmer urged those aboard to view a final shot with the Peacemaker.
 When Captain Stockton pulled the firing lanyard, the gun burst.
 Its left side failed, spraying hot metal across the deck and fragmentation into the crowd.